 That fact has played a role for some jurors who cited their religious beliefs that are opposed to the death penalty.
 One woman, who was dismissed from the jury pool, said during her interview, “God gives life, only God can take a life.”

 Gene Nichols, an attorney not affiliated with the case, said religion can play a critical role in jury selection and a trial.

 "Many people bring faith into a courtroom, but when it is all said and done, you need to follow the law," Nichols said.
 "Does your faith preclude you from following the law?
 If their faith precludes them, then that’s when the judge is going to have to keep them off the jury."

 Once a jury is picked, the trial is expected to last three to four days, with another three to four days for the penalty phase.
 It’s uncertain if the penalty phase will start immediately.
-In Duval County, there’s usually a one- to two-week wait.
+In Duval County, there’s usually a one- to two-week gap.